Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 Tuleap now forces the use of the HTTPS protocol if the parameter `sys_https_host` is not set to an empty value in the `local.inc` configuration file.
-Consequently, the parameter `sys_force_ssl` is no more as it becomes the only possible behavior and could safely be removed from your configuration file.
+Consequently, the parameter `sys_force_ssl` is no more needed as it becomes the only possible behavior and could safely be removed from your configuration file.

 Move to Mediawiki 1.23
 ----------------------